davipatti/fluseqdb/README.md

 cumbersome when it comes to reading in say all the sequences in a database it was done in order to be able to easily track changes to sequences and metadata for individual isolates using git.
 In practice, file i/o rarely takes longer than a second or two even for 10s of thousands of sequences.
-`reference` contains fasta files for each segment that each contain just a single sequence:
+`reference` contains fasta files for each segment that each contain just a single sequence.
+`sequences` must contain a subdirectory for each segment:

 ```
 reference/